-15. Respondent denies the Applicants' allegation that the provisions complained of were enacted in furtherance of a plan or purpose to incorporate the Territory 5.
+15. Respondent denies the Applicants' allegation that the provisions complained of were enacted in furtherance of a plan or purpose to

 As already indicated 6, Respondent consistently declared, both before and after the adoption of this Act, that is was not proceeding to incorporate the Territory, and that it had the firm intention of administering the Territory "in the spirit of the Mandate".